uvmetal/neo-halite/README.md

 * Modular, Configurable, and Movable

   Plan for cases where users want to scale to devs or devs want to scale to services.
 They can build anything they can imagine on this function primitive.
-Hive should be the base for all derived work.
+This project should be the base for all derived work.

 * Database Agnostic